WeChat: State surveillance and intelligence gathering

 In May 2020, Citizen Lab published a study which claimed that WeChat monitors foreign chats to hone its censorship algorithms.

-On August 14, 2020, Radio Free Asia reported that in 2019, Gao Zhigang, a citizen of Taiyuan city, Shanxi Province, China, used WeChat to forward a video to his friend Geng Guanjun in USA.
-Gao was later convicted on the charge of the crime “picking quarrels and provoking troubles”, and sentenced to ten-months imprisonment.
-The Court documents show that China's network management and propaganda departments directly monitor WeChat users, and the Chinese police used big data facial technology to identify Geng Guanjun as an overseas democracy activist.
+On 14 August 2020, Radio Free Asia reported that in 2019, Gao Zhigang, a citizen of Taiyuan city, Shanxi Province, China, used Weixin to forward a video to his friend Geng Guanjun in USA.
+Gao was later convicted on the charge of the crime of picking quarrels and provoking trouble, and sentenced to ten-months imprisonment.
+The Court documents show that China's network management and propaganda departments directly monitor Weixin users, and the Chinese police used big data facial technology to identify Geng Guanjun as an overseas democracy activist.

 In September 2020, Chevron Corporation mandated that its employees delete WeChat from company-issued phones.

 Privacy issues

-Users inside and outside of China also have expressed concern for the privacy issues of the app.
+Users inside and outside of China also have expressed concern about the privacy issues of the app.
 Human rights activist Hu Jia was jailed for three years for sedition.
-He speculated that the officials of the Internal Security Bureau of the Ministry of Public Security listened to his voicemail messages that were directed to his friends, repeating the words displayed within the voice mail messages to Hu Jia.
-Chinese authorities have further accused the WeChat app of threatening individual safety.
-China Central Television (CCTV), a state-run broadcaster, featured a piece in which WeChat was described as an app that helped criminals due to its location-reporting features.
-CCTV gave an example of such accusations through reporting the murder of a single woman who, after he attempted to rob her, was murdered by a man she met on WeChat.
+He speculated that the officials of the Internal Security Bureau of the Ministry of Public Security listened to his voicemail messages that were directed to his friends, repeating the words displayed within the voice mail messages to Hu.
+Chinese authorities have further accused the Weixin app of threatening individual safety.
+China Central Television (CCTV), a state-run broadcaster, featured a piece in which Weixin was described as an app that helped criminals due to its location-reporting features.
+CCTV gave an example of such accusations through reporting the murder of a single woman who, after he attempted to rob her, was murdered by a man she met on Weixin.
 The location-reporting feature, according to reports, was the reason for the man knowing the victim's whereabouts.
-Authorities within China have linked WeChat to numerous crimes.
-The city of Hangzhou, for example, reported over twenty crimes related to WeChat in the span of three months.
+Authorities within China have linked Weixin to numerous crimes.
+The city of Hangzhou, for example, reported over twenty crimes related to Weixin in the span of three months.

 XcodeGhost malware

 In 2015, Apple published a list of the top 25 most popular apps infected with the XcodeGhost malware, confirming earlier reports that version 6.2.5 of WeChat for iOS was infected with it.
 The malware originated in a counterfeit version of Xcode (dubbed "XcodeGhost"), Apple's software development tools, and made its way into the compiled app through a modified framework.
 Despite Apple's review process, WeChat and other infected apps were approved and distributed through the App Store.
-Even though some sources claimed that the malware was capable of prompting the user for their account credentials, opening URLs and reading the device's clipboard, Apple responded that the malware was not capable of doing "anything malicious" or transmitting any personally identifiable information beyond "apps and general system information" and that it had no information that suggested that this had happened.
-Some commentators considered this to be the largest security breach in the App Store's history.
+Even though the cybersecurity company Palo Alto Networks claims that the malware was capable of prompting the user for their account credentials, opening URLs and reading the device's clipboard, Apple responded that the malware was not capable of doing "anything malicious" or transmitting any personally identifiable information beyond "apps and general system information" and that it had no information that suggested that this had happened.
+In 2015 internet security company Malwarebytes considered this to be the largest security breach in the App Store's history.